-Hannibal ad portas – a phrase that not only exemplified what an entire generation of Romans went through, but also reverberated into popular consciousness during the later years of crisis faced by the Roman Empire.
+Hannibal ad portas – a phrase that not only exemplified what an entire generation of Romans went through but also reverberated into popular consciousness during the later years of crises faced by the Roman Empire.
 Simply meaning ‘Hannibal is at the gates’, it was an adage used by parents who wanted to scare their children at night.
 And in more crucial scenarios, it was even used as a desperate rallying cry that reminded Romans of their hardships in the late 3rd century BC.
 The character in this phrase obviously pertains to Carthaginian general Hannibal Barca, arguably Rome’s greatest adversary and the realm’s eternal ‘bogeyman’ – who surely was the greatest military general of his entire generation.
 So without further ado, let us check out ten fascinating facts you probably didn’t know about Hannibal.

 1) Barca – the ‘lightning flash’

 Like father, like son.
 Hamilcar Barca – Hannibal’s father, was the leading Carthaginian general during the First Punic War.
 He commanded the Carthaginian land forces in Sicily from 247 BC to 241 BC, during the latter stages of the conflict; and as such, was pretty successful in mounting localized guerrilla-inspired raids until the Carthaginians were forced to retire from the island.
 More importantly, Hamilcar was instrumental in carving out the ‘newer’ overseas territories of Carthage in Iberia (Spain) by expanding upon her initial dominions.
 Suffice it to say, Hamilcar was known for his dynamic initiatives on military campaigns – with one incident even involving a lightning-fast raid inside the southern part of mainland Italy.